Radio Commentator and Author

 [Both laugh]

-you have decided to play tonight is Victoria de los Angeles.
-Tell
+that you have decided to play tonight is Victoria de los Angeles.

-but I regard her as a contemporary singer who achieved her greatness
+public, but I regard her as a contemporary singer who achieved her

-part of the ’70s.
-No female singer has given
+and part of the ’70s.
+No female singer

 time with her.
 I found her vibrant and a lovely person, and I